 Informal business structures

-Startups with much smaller teams typically set up their shops as a sole proprietorship or a partnership.
+Startups with much smaller teams typically set up their shops as sole proprietorships or partnerships.
 However, even though there are fewer rules and regulations to follow, you need to be aware of those that do exist.

 Sole proprietorship

 Starting a business as a sole proprietorship means it must operate under the last name of its owner.
-However, you have an option to trade under a separate brand name if you file for a DBA or “doing business as.”
+However, you can trade under a separate brand name if you file for a DBA or “doing business as.”
 It means your business can operate under an official brand name that has nothing to do with your last name.

 Partnerships